pubnub/CoBeats/README.md

 In this blog post, we'll show you how to build a collaboration app.
 Our demo application is a simple music recording app with realtime collaboration capabilities.
 Multiple users can create songs together, and each keystroke is reflected in realtime across all browsers.

 Want to see it in action?
-Checkout the (realtime music collaboration app demo here)[http://pubnub.github.io/CoBeats/], and get playing with a couple friends.
+Checkout the [realtime music collaboration app demo here](http://pubnub.github.io/CoBeats/), and get playing with a couple friends.
 Additionally, check out the entire project repository, including all the code, here.

 This tutorial will focus on adding PubNub to make a music app collaborative; however, many of the practices we use here can be used to customize your own collaborative app use case, like a multi-user text editor or collaborative design app.